is8ac/aural2/paper/aural2.md

 Each node in the graph takes zero or more tensors as input, and returns one or more tensors as output.
 As recursion and loops are forbidden, TF compute graphs are provably halting, execute in approximately fixed time, and are not Turing complete.
 A TF graph can be stored as a GraphDef protobuf file.
-This GraphDef is cross platform, able to be evaluated by the TensorFlow runtime on any sported hardware, whether that be an x86 or ARM CPU, or NVIDIA GPU.
+This GraphDef is cross platform, able to be evaluated by the TensorFlow runtime on any supported hardware, whether that be an x86 or ARM CPU, or NVIDIA GPU.

 Although, it is possible to write a text encoded GraphDef by hand, it is far more common to construct the graph using some more general purpose language such as python or golang, either for export as a GraphDef for later use, or for immediate evaluation.